M66B/FairEmail/FAQ.md

 * Android 8 Oreo and later: tap the *Monitoring channel* button and disable the channel via the Android settings (this won't disable new message notifications)
 * Android 7 Nougat and before: enabled *Use background service to synchronize messages*, but be sure to read the remark below the setting first

-You can also switch to periodically synchronization of messages in the receive settings to remove the notification, but be aware that this might use more battery power.
+You can also switch to periodical synchronization of messages in the receive settings, in order to remove the notification, but be aware that this might use more battery power.
 See [here](#faq39) for more details about battery usage.

 Android 8 Oreo might also show a status bar notification with the text *Apps are running in the background*.